 Stop putting plastic foam in the trash and start bringing it to StyroFest!
 About one Saturday a month, the City of Kirkland hosts a collection event for plastic foam recycling.
 View all 2017 dates and a complete list of items that will be accepted at the event (PDF).
 Note that packing peanuts are NOT accepted.

 Twice a year (May and October), we hold a Special Recycling Collection Event for residents to bring in recyclable materials that are not collected curbside.
-More info will be available closer to the date.

 These items are recyclable, but do not belong inside your blue cart and require proper disposal.